Coty Inc. (COTY) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, April 17, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Coty Inc. ("Coty" or the "Company") (NYSE: COTY) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., April 21, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Coty Inc. ("Coty" or the "Company") (NYSE: COTY).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN COTY INC. (COTY), CLICK HERE BEFORE MAY 22, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?